 “All right, Barney.”

 The office of the Duluc Detective Agency wasn’t large, nor was it small.
+It had a separate side entrance.
 Stan’s desk faced and was not quite to the left of the front door.
-It backed up to the large windows.
+It backed up to the windows looking down on 48th Street.
 Ezra shared Bettina’s desk on the rare occasion he needed to prop stretch his legs up on something.
 It was perpendicular to Stan’s desk on the right.
 There were two rows of filing cabinets, a freestanding coat rack, an umbrella stand, and a water cooler.
 In the small storage room were shelves of stationary and envelopes and invoices.
 The back of one shelf was for whiskey.
 A safe was tucked into the corner.

 Stan and Ezra kept their guns and cash in the safe.